FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/quick-start.md

 ## Creating a PPFX system <!-- {docsify-ignore} -->

-A system is an instance of the post-processing constructor object.
-In other words, it is a struct that is created, which contains the important internal variables for the effects to work.
+The system is responsible for rendering the effects somewhere (either full screen or in layers).
+It contains the important internal variables for the effects to work.
 As Post-Processing FX is modular, it allows you to create multiple systems.

 We will use the system as a basis for the other post-processing functionality, including changing effects behaviours.